How Long Does Therapy Take? What to Expect from Trauma Therapy

 What’s the Most Effective Therapy for Childhood Trauma?

-Childhood trauma doesn’t just fade with time.
+Unfortunately, childhood trauma usually doesn’t just fade with time.
 Whether it stems from abuse, neglect, household dysfunction, or other adverse experiences, unresolved trauma can affect your mental health, relationships, and overall well-being well into adulthood.

 The good news?
 Effective trauma therapy can help you process these experiences, develop healthier coping strategies, and reclaim your sense of safety and control.
 As a licensed psychologist specializing in trauma treatment in Montclair, NJ, I’ve seen firsthand how the right therapeutic approach can transform lives.